-- PADI Open Water certification, or equivalent - A minimum of 30 logged dives - Nitrox certification is highly advantageous and strongly recommended.
-We offer SSI Nitrox certification onboard for those not already certified.
+- A minimum of 30 logged dives (mandatory). - Open Water certification, or equivalent with Deep Adventure Dive\ (30 metres) training (mandatory); - Advanced Open Water is strongly recommended. - Nitrox certification\ is highly advantageous and strongly recommended.

+\We offer SSI Nitrox certification and SSI Deep Adventure Dive onboard for those who are not already certified.